google/fast-simple-lcsk/experiment/README.md

 ## Get the input data

-The input data can be obtained from [here](ftp://ftp.ensembl.org/pub/release-88/fasta/homo_sapiens/dna/).
+The input data can be obtained from [here] (ftp://ftp.ensembl.org/pub/release-88/fasta/homo_sapiens/dna/).

 ## Sample commands to run the experiment
   >> Ensure that you are in the 'experiment' directory.